top of page

 Performative Installation

 There is no precise moment where the exhibition has reached its fullest.
 Rather, it encompasses stages of movement and growth, shifting as the space demands.
-It is within settings like these that Chung performs with her robots, dancing in tandem and reacting to their shared environment while the audience observes.
+It is within settings like these that Chung performs with their robots, dancing in tandem and reacting to their shared environment while the audience observes.

 Sougwen Chung, Corpus VIII.
 Source.